MicrosoftDocs/playfab-docs/playfab-docs/personas/developer.md

 <!-- ![Configuration and Events](https://playfab.com/assets/img/products/liveops-config.png) -->
 <img src="images/liveops-config.png" width="600" />

-**PlayFab Advanced**
+## PlayFab advanced

 Mapping your game on top of PlayFab is a great start, but there is more power to be harnessed in PlayFab that can help your LiveOps team create better engagement, retention and monetization mechanics.
 A majority of these features leverage PlayStream.
-PlayStream is an event system that drives real-time events that you can perform actions on player behaviors.
+PlayStream is an event system that drives real-time events that enables you to perform actions on player behaviors.
 Actions can happen in a number of ways, either via segmentation or via direct rules that are applied to specific events.

 Actions might result in a Cloud Script being run.
-Our Cloud Script is JavaScript code that lives on a remote server and you can execute from a rule or directly from a game client.
-For more information check out these resources to get you started with Cloud Scripting and Automation on PlayFab.
+Our Cloud Script is JavaScript code that lives on a remote server and you can execute either from a rule or directly from a game client.
+For more information, check out these resources to get you started with Cloud Scripting and Automation on PlayFab:

-- [Automation](https://review.docs.microsoft.com/en-us/gaming/playfab/feature-automation) – A hub for information on Cloud Script, Scheduled Tasks, PlayStream and Action &amp; Rules.
+- [Automation](https://review.docs.microsoft.com/en-us/gaming/playfab/feature-automation) – A hub for information on Cloud Script, Scheduled Tasks, PlayStream and Action & Rules.
-- [Cloud Script Quickstart](https://review.docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript/quickstart) – Get up and running quickly with your first Cloud Script call
+- [Cloud Script Quickstart](https://review.docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript/quickstart) – Get up and running quickly with your first Cloud Script call.

+> [!TIP]
-ProTip:  To leverage rules in the automation system, [write custom events](https://review.docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/playstream-events#custom-event-overview) in your game which creates a PlayStream event.
+> To leverage rules in the automation system, [write custom events](https://review.docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/playstream-events#custom-event-overview) in your game which will create a PlayStream event.

-**Get to know PlayFab features**
+## Get to know PlayFab features

-There is much more you can do with PlayFab, check out each of our feature areas to find the right feature set for your game.
+There is much more you can do with PlayFab.
+Check out each of our feature areas to find the right feature set for your game:

 - [Authentication](https://review.docs.microsoft.com/en-us/gaming/playfab/feature-authentication)
 - [Data](https://review.docs.microsoft.com/en-us/gaming/playfab/feature-data)